ravivyas84/go-blog/posts/getting-started-with-azure-functions-and-their-extensions-superpower.md

 The rest of the parameters depend on the type of binding you are using.
 If you are using Tables or Queues, for example, you need to provide the storage account, and the name of the Queue or Table you want to use.

 Here is an example of a _function.json_ file.
-Here I am reading a queue which has a list of JSON objects, the function then reads in the individual objects and pushes them to the output-queue-individual queue and it’s metadata to output-queue-meta.
+Here I am reading a queue which has a list of JSON objects, the function then reads in the individual objects and pushes them to the output-queue-individual queue and it's metadata to output-queue-meta.

 ```
 {